rathgar/wordpress-heroku/wp-content/plugins/child-theme-configurator/readme.txt

 7. Files tab

 == Changelog ==
+= 2.4.1 =
+* Fixed localization issues (thanks @alexclassroom for identifying these)
+* Modified style_loader_src hook to only add timestamp under certain conditions to prevent loading delay for most requests. (thanks @anthony750)
 = 2.4.0 =
 * Automatically add action parent RTL stylesheet when child theme does not have one.
 * Handle case where parent theme changes queue action incorrectly points to non-existent child theme stylesheet.
 * Correctly copies customizer css to child theme.
-= 2.3.0.4 =
+= Fixed PHP 7.3 compatability issue (thanks @forest-skills for identifying this) = 2.3.0.4 =
 * strip scripts during template scan to prevent false positives = 2.3.0.3 =